Edward Bulwer-Lytton

 Edward Bulwer-Lytton is best known today for a single sentence: "It was a dark and stormy night".
 And that sentence is known only as an example of bad writing.

-Actually that much copied is not so bad, but it is just part of a truly atrocious sentence that begins Bulwer-Lytton's otherwise forgotten novel Paul Clifford:
+Actually that much copied text is not really so bad, but it is part of a truly atrocious sentence that begins Bulwer-Lytton's otherwise forgotten novel Paul Clifford:

 It was a dark and stormy night; the rain fell in torrents—except at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.

-The introduction has been repeatedly parodied in popular culture and has inspired an annual contest in which thousands compete to create the most dreadful opening sentence to a novel, the best (or worst) of which are collected and published.
-(See It Was a Dark and Stormy Night, Son of It Was a Dark and Stormy Night, and so on.)
+The introduction has been repeatedly parodied in popular culture and has inspired an annual contest in which thousands have competed to create the most dreadful opening sentence to a novel, the best (or worst) of which have been collected and published.

 In short, Bulwer-Lytton's name has become synonymous with bad writing.
 So I'd like to set the record straight to say he was quite a good writer in his time.